A System on the Brink

 A clinic or group subscribes, unlocking scanning, reporting and monitoring tools on flexible credit-based plans

-Clinics invite the owner, upload health record and set up a paid care plan for the animal, charging the client directly at a 30–50% margin
+Clinics invite the owner, upload the health record and set up a paid care plan for the animal, charging the client directly at a 30–50% margin

 A board-certified specialist cardiologist report is delivered within 24 hours and automatically integrated into the patient's health record